 I don’t have a yoga mat, do I need one?

-Yes, yoga mats are recommended for the yoga activities, and are great as a base if you’re using a floor sitting cushion.
+Yes, yoga mats are recommended for the lying down and movement activities, and are great as a base if you’re using a floor sitting cushion.
 If you do not have a mat, try borrowing one from a friend.
-We will have mats for sale at Daniels Spectrum in Toronto.
+We will have mats for sale in Toronto.
 We will be emailing all participants prior to the event to provide more information.

 Is there a registration fee?

 Yes.
 The registration fee depends on the location and how early you register.
 See The Registration page for details.

 The online registration deadline is Thursday, November 7 at 11:59 pm.
 After that you can register in person.
 There is no deadline for Virtual registration.

 Can I get a refund, transfer or deferral if I cannot attend?

 Registration fees and donations are non-refundable.
 If you know you won’t be able to attend, we’d be grateful if you let us know!
 You can transfer your space to someone you know or we can offer the spot to another.
 Thanks!

 What if I registered for the wrong location?